 Visa and Mastercard are enacting a ‘no fallback’ policy for CP transactions, which means that merchants will need to request an alternate method of payment if a customer’s Chip & PIN transaction fails, as the card will not ‘fallback’ to the magnetic swipe.
 These changes took effect April 12, 2018 for domestic transactions on both card brands, and October 12, 2018 for international transactions using Mastercard.

 CVV2 (Visa only)

-Visa will be making changes to CVV2 authorization for telephone order and e-commerce merchants on October 14, 2018.
-Merchants using the Moneris Gateway will be required to make changes to enable CVV2 information capture at payment checkout.
+Merchants using the Moneris Gateway are required to make changes to enable CVV2 information capture at payment checkout.
 Affected services include:

-Moneris will activate Card Validation Digits (CVD) and Address Verification Services (AVS) for all Gateway Merchants effective May 15, 2018 at no additional fees or costs.
-Merchants that currently use CVD and AVS will have those fees removed.
+Moneris has activated Card Validation Digits (CVD) and Address Verification Services (AVS) for all Gateway Merchants effective May 15, 2018 at no additional fees or costs.

 For details on required changes, please see: www.moneris.com/VisaCVD.

 Visa and Mastercard are updating their security policies for CNP transactions, beginning with the introduction of the Stored Credential Transaction Framework on October 12, 2018, which outlines the requirements for initial storage and subsequent use of payment credentials.